CumulusNetworks/docs/content/cumulus-linux/Quick-Start-Guide.md

 Programs that are already running (including log files) and users currently logged in, do not see timezone changes made with interactive mode.
-To set the timezone for all services and daemons, reboot the switch.
+To have the timezone set for all services and daemons, a reboot is required.

 {{%/notice%}}

 ### <span>Verify the System Time</span>

-Before you install the license, verify that the date and time on the switch are correct, and [correct the date and time](/version/cumulus-linux-40/System-Configuration/Setting-Date-and-Time) if necessary.
-The wrong date and time can have an impact on the switch, such as the inability to synchronize with Puppet or return errors like this one after you restart `switchd`:
+Before you install the license, verify that the date and time on the switch are correct.
+You must [correct the date and time](/version/cumulus-linux-377/System-Configuration/Setting-Date-and-Time) if they are incorrect.
+The wrong date and time can have impacts on the switch, such as the inability to synchronize with Puppet or return errors like this one after you restart `switchd`:

 > Warning: Unit file of switchd.service changed on disk, 'systemctl
 > daemon-reload' recommended.

-### <span id="src-8366263_QuickStartGuide-install-license" class="confluence-anchor-link"></span><span>Install the License</span>
+### <span id="src-8362542_QuickStartGuide-install-license" class="confluence-anchor-link"></span><span>Install the License</span>

 Cumulus Linux is licensed on a per-instance basis.
 Each network system is fully operational, enabling any capability to be utilized on the